University of Southern California (USC) is a private university located in downtown Los Angeles, California.

 - Write about how a degree in social work will help shape you into the type of politician you want to be in the future.

-Added bonus if you can talk about extracurricular activities you might be interested in joining to further supplement your learning.
+It would be an added bonus if you can talk about extracurricular activities you might be interested in joining to further supplement your learning.

 Remember, learning takes place outside the classroom as well.
-As always, have your response looked over by people you trust!

 The USC Short-Answer Questions